thenightex/nodewar101/docs/buffs/food.md

-?> *TODO*
+# Food Buffs

-+++pls be aware that not all foods providing direct effects to the combat/survival or similar are mentioned here
+Please be aware that **not all** items providing direct effects to the combat, survivability or similar are mentioned here.
-+++adjust your rotation and build to your needs if you feel like something has to be different depending on your playstyle, class, build, gems etc

-Typically you start ur food rotation 1.5 hrs ahead of time, at about 1 hr before you go grab 3 villas full of buffs then you have alch stone, then a party of 5 rotating 3 pots each.

-combination of meals differs between 3 and 4 meals.
-Normal meals are consumed in the case of the combination of 3, but the special is also consumed for the combination of 4
-Personally, I prioritize valencia meal over hamburg, and try to time my food buffs so that valencia/margoria are always up at the expense of the others if I have to.
+Your ideal rotation highly depends on your class, build, personal preferences and has to be adjusted accordingly.

-# Foodlist
+# Foodlist {docsify-ignore}

 |              Name              |                                                           Effect                                                           | Duration |
 |:------------------------------:|:--------------------------------------------------------------------------------------------------------------------------:|:--------:|